 Third, the savings rate is positively correlated with capital stock.
 A higher saving rate allows for more significant capital investment.

-Let’s take a simple explanation.
-The domestic savings represents savings from three macroeconomic sectors: households and businesses.
-It shows you the supply of loanable funds in the economy.
+Let’s take a simple explanation: Domestic savings represent savings from three macroeconomic sectors: households and businesses.
+It shows the supply of loanable funds in the economy.

 When there is a supply of loanable funds, the economy can use them to accumulate capital.